joyent/conch-api/docs/modules/Conch::Plugin::Rollbar.md

 ## send\_exception\_to\_rollbar

-Asynchronously send exception details to Rollbar (if `rollbar_access_token` is configured).
+Asynchronously send exception details to Rollbar (if the `rollbar` `access_token` is configured).
 Returns a unique uuid suitable for logging, to correlate with the Rollbar entry thus created.

 ## send\_message\_to\_rollbar

-Asynchronously send a message to Rollbar (if `rollbar_access_token` is configured).
+Asynchronously send a message to Rollbar (if the `rollbar` `access_token` is configured).
 Returns a unique uuid suitable for logging, to correlate with the Rollbar entry thus created.

 Requires a message string.
 A hashref of additional data is optional.